joejag/techblog/_posts/2018-02-01-two-line-budget.md

 But first let us have a look at the state of the commenting art.

 Test case commenting comes in a few variations that are all ultimately the same.
-There's the Dan North inspired [Given, When, Then](http://www.blog.j-labs.pl/2017/02/Given-When-Then-pattern-in-unit-tests) version:
+There's the Dan North inspired [Given, When, Then](http://www.blog.j-labs.pl/2017/02/Given-When-Then-pattern-in-unit-tests) (GWT) version:

 {% highlight csharp %}
 [TestMethod]